List of Jeopardy! contestants: Richard Cordray

-Richard Cordray (born May 3, 1959) was an undefeated five-time Jeopardy! champion in 1987, who appeared in the 1987 Tournament of Champions while still serving as a law clerk.
-Cordray parlayed his success on Jeopardy! into political office, serving as an Ohio State Legislator, the Attorney General of Ohio, and later the first director of the Consumer Financial Protection Bureau.
+Richard Cordray was a five-time Jeopardy! champion in 1987, who appeared in the 1987 Tournament of Champions while still serving as a law clerk.
+Cordray parlayed his success on Jeopardy! into political office, serving as an Ohio state legislator, the Attorney General of Ohio, and later the first director of the Consumer Financial Protection Bureau.
 He was a participant in the Battle of the Decades Tournament, but lost in his first match and declined the prize money due to his office.

 Mark Lowenthal

 Mark M. Lowenthal was an undefeated five-time champion in 1988 and won the 1988 Tournament of Champions.
 He also appeared on Super Jeopardy!, the Ultimate Tournament of Champions, winning $5,000 after losing his first game, and the Jeopardy!
 Battle of the Decades, beating Frank Spangenberg in his initial game.
 Lowenthal is the co-author (with Season 2 record-setting five-time champion and Tournament of Champions winner Chuck Forrest) of the 1992 book Secrets of the Jeopardy!
 Champions, and has also written a college textbook on intelligence and national security.